kynatro/github-issue-bookmarklet/README.md

 $> GITHUB_REPO_URL=https://github.com/kynatro/github-issue-bookmarklet npm run build:bookmarklet
 ```

 This script will generate a new bookmarklet `javascript:()` URL and copy it to your clipboard (Mac only).
-You can alternatively find the built file in `dist/bookmarklet.js` and copy the contents there.